AVAILABLE TO ORDER NOW! Paul Pena - ‘Paul Pena’

 Fantuzzi - ‘An Open Heart’

-The lo-fi approach betrays the late ‘70s date, instead recalling the fuzzy, soulful atmosphere of the late ‘60s psychedelic soul and folk scenes.
-The record is split into two distinct sides; a ‘Fast Side’ and ‘Slow Side’.
+Recalling the fuzzy, soulful atmosphere of the late ‘60s psychedelic soul and folk scenes, the record is split into two distinct sides; a ‘Fast Side’ and ‘Slow Side’.
 The fast side throws out a number of groovers with snapping drums and an elastic rhythm section with congas and sitars gliding in and out.
 Opener ‘Come Along’ is ideal for the DJs; an uplifting dance floor beauty with a tight as hell rhythm section and angelic flute.
 The slow slide highlights the singer songwriter and folky side of Fantuzzi, often slipping sublimely into psyched out trippiness; highlight ‘Deep Inside’ employing ghostly backing vocals and dubbed out effects with wondrous results.

 The reissue package contains an exclusive interview with Fantuzzi himself, providing a fascinating glimpse into both the making of the record and a life truly well lived.
 Also included are a number of photos from the Fantuzzi private collection which shine a light on the world of free festivals, joyous music creation and communal living.